42coders/workflows/README.md

 ### Triggers

 A Trigger is the Starting Point and defines how a Workflow gets called.
+More Triggers coming soon.

 #### ObserverTrigger